 You could use both types of data to:

 - Get insights from your audience (qualitative data) to create a theory and use quantitative research to test it

-- Find patterns in your quantitative data, and understand why they’re occurring with qualitative information
+- Identify patterns in your quantitative data, and understand why they’re occurring with qualitative information

 How to gather qualitative and quantitative data

-There are many ways to gather qualitative and quantitative data, no matter what sample sizes you’re working with.
-In fact, the methods below can oftentimes be used for both qualitative and quantitative research.
+There are many ways to gather qualitative and quantitative data, no matter what sample size you’re working with in your study.
+The methods below include both qualitative and quantitative research methods.

-Focus groups: Interviewing a select group of individuals to get their opinions on a product or topic can give you honest insights from consumers.
-This approach mostly yields qualitative data.
+Interviewing a select group of individuals to get their opinions on certain products or topics can give you honest insights from consumers.

-Observational research: Observing how people use your business’s products and services can help you spot problems and troubleshoot them first-hand.
-Observational data typically pairs with qualitative data.
+Observing how people use your business’s products and services can help you spot problems and troubleshoot them first-hand.

-In-depth interviews: One-on-one discussions with individuals who could have keen insight into your business can help unveil more human insights into your company.
-This method provides qualitative data.
+One-on-one discussions with individuals who could have keen insight into your business can help unveil more human insights into your company.

-Case studies: Collecting stories from those who’ve used your products and services can help illuminate problems and successes.
-These stories often shed light on qualitative data.
+Collecting stories from those who’ve used your products and services can help illuminate problems and successes.

 Examples of quantitative survey questions

 If you’re aiming to take action to improve your customer experience, you’ll need to ask the right questions.
-Depending on whether you’re looking for quantitative data, qualitative data, or a combination of both, you’ll want to use different question styles.
+Depending on whether you’re looking for quantitative, qualitative data, or a combination of both, you’ll want to use different question styles.